A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Auxiliary outcomes for interim decisions in RCTs

-\textit{Parametric efficacy decision function.} There are several popular sequential decision rules to stop a trial for efficacy, including the Pocock \citep{pocock:1977} and O’Brien–Fleming \citep{obrien:1979} stopping rules, and the alpha-spending functions approach ~\citep{lan:1983}.
-We specify the efficacy stopping rule $\varphi_{t,E} (\Data^t)$, which will be parameterized by $\beta_{E} \in \mathbb R,$ using an alpha-spending function \citep{lan:1983}.
-Early stopping for efficacy leverages only primary outcomes.
+\textit{Parametric efficacy decision function.} There are several popular sequential decision rules to stop a trial for efficacy, including the Pocock \citep{pocock:1977}, O’Brien–Fleming \citep{obrien:1979} stopping rules, and the alpha-spending functions~\citep{lan:1983}.
+We specify the efficacy stopping rule $\varphi_{t,E} (\Data^t)$, parameterized by $\beta_{E} \in \mathbb R,$ using an alpha-spending function.
 For binary outcomes, the alpha-spending function $\alpha^\star (r)$ for $r\in [0,1]$ is a function of the information fraction $r_t=n_t/n_{T}.$ It determines the proportion of the overall type I error rate $\alpha$ that is spent by the $t$-th IA.
 The type-I error allocated to the $t$-th IA is $\bar{\alpha}(r_t) = \alpha^\star(r_t)$ - $\alpha^\star(r_{t-1}), 1\leq t \leq T$, where $r_0=0;$ we refer to \citet{lan:1983} and \citet{demets:1994} for details.
-We use the one-parameter family introduced in~\cite{hwang:1990}:
+We use the family in~\citet{hwang:1990} with $\beta_{E} \in \mathbb{R}$: